Emotional-Text-to-Speech/hmm-for-emo-tts/README.md

 # HMM-based Emotional Text-to-speech

-A repository with comprehensive instructions for using the Festivox toolkit for generating emotional speech from text
+A repository with comprehensive instructions for using the Festvox toolkit for generating emotional speech from text

 # Training Hidden Markov Model